Filip Sieczkowski

 Service

-I represent Heriot-Watt in the Steering Committee of Scottish Programming Languages Institute, and have organised the 2022 edition of the Scottish Programming Languages and Verification Summer School with Kathrin Stark and Katya Komendantskaya.
+Until September 2025 I used to represent Heriot-Watt in the Steering Committee of Scottish Programming Languages Institute, and have organised the 2022 edition of the Scottish Programming Languages and Verification Summer School with Kathrin Stark and Katya Komendantskaya.